About Me

 Growing Up

-My parents set the bar high when it came to hard work and perseverance.
+My parents also set the bar high when it came to performance and perseverance.
 My mom, a PhD in Environmental Engineering, and my dad, a Chief Engineer of IT Infrastructure at Boeing, both dedicated their careers to solving complex problems and staying committed to their companies through retirement.
 My older sister followed suit, earning a PhD in Bioinformatics.
 Watching them succeed gave me a deep respect for expertise, discipline, and persistence—values that have carried over into everything I do.

 Meeting Shannon & Moving to Salt Lake City

-Shannon has been more than just my partner—she challenges me in the best way possible, always pushing me to see my own potential and strive to be better.
+Shannon has been more than just my partner.
+She challenges me in the best way possible, always pushing me to see my own potential and strive to be better.
 Who I am today is deeply shaped by her influence, and I wouldn't be able to tell my story without including her.
+She really is the absolute love of my life.

 Passions Beyond Work